 - Operating rooms will not be automatically closed based on a patients' antibiotic resistant infection, however, surgeon's can use discretion along with the Surgery Supervisor to close, clean and culture a room if there is potential for significant room contamination.

 - If an antibiotic resistant infection is present in an animal and that animal goes into or has been in a surgery room, the room will be cultured.

 - If the room cultures detect an antibiotic resistant infection, the room will be closed until room cultures demonstrate adequate cleaning of the room.

-- Patients with known antibiotic resistant infections will be operated in minor surgery.
+- Patients with known antibiotic resistant infections will be operated in OR#7.

 - Exceptions may be granted if there is good evidence that the infection has been completely resolved.
 An example would be a dog that had total ear canal ablations years ago, has had no further ear disease, and is now being operated for a cruciate.